sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

   rm -rf deploy-sourcegraph-docker.git
   ```

-## Clone your fork onto the server
+## Clone your fork

-Clone your fork of the reference repo onto your production server.
-In this example you SSH into the server and clone the GitHub repo you created earlier:
+Clone your fork of the reference repo to your local machine.
+In this example, you clone the GitHub repo you created earlier:

-> NOTE: The `docker-compose.yaml` file currently depends on configuration files which live in the repository, so you must have the entire repository cloned onto your server.

   ```bash
   git clone https://github.com/<you/private-repository>.git